NC DOR Banner

 If the calculated amount of use tax due is higher than the use tax due when using the Use Tax Table, which amount do I pay?

-You should only use the Use Tax Table if you do not know the amount of purchases subject to use tax; therefore, you pay the calculated amount of tax.
+An individual should only use the Use Tax Table if the amount of purchases subject to use tax is unknown; therefore, pay the calculated amount of use tax due.

 If I enter "0" on the use tax line or do not enter an amount, will I receive a bill or be audited?

-You will not receive a bill if you do not enter an amount or if you indicate that no use tax is due.
-However, your income tax return must be signed verifying that the information on the return is correct.
-If the Department discovers that you owe use tax on out-of-state purchases, you will be assessed tax plus penalties and interest.
-In addition, your records could be audited.
+A person will not automatically receive a bill for use tax if an amount for use tax is not reported due.
+If the Department discovers through other means that a person owes use tax on purchases, the person will be assessed tax plus penalties and interest.
+In addition, a person may be selected for audit by the Department.

-If I make purchases of tangible personal property while in another state, do I owe North Carolina use tax on these purchases?
+If I make purchases of tangible personal property, certain digital property, or taxable services while in another state, do I owe North Carolina use tax on these purchases?

-If the items are purchased for storage, use, or consumption in North Carolina, they are subject to the North Carolina use tax whether the purchases are delivered to you in another state or shipped to you in North Carolina.
-If you paid another state's sales or use tax on the out-of-state purchases, that amount may be credited against the North Carolina use tax due.
-You may not claim a credit for sales tax or value-added tax paid to another country.
+If the items are purchased for storage, use, or consumption in North Carolina, they are subject to the North Carolina use tax no matter that the items are delivered to the purchaser or the purchaser's designee in another state or shipped to North Carolina.
+If another state's sales or use tax was due and paid on the out-of-state purchases, credit for the tax paid is allowed against the North Carolina use tax due.
+You may not claim a credit for sales tax or value-added tax (VAT) paid to another country.

 If I purchase tangible personal property from an out-of-state retailer, are the shipping and handling charges subject to the North Carolina use tax?

-All shipping and handling, transportation, and delivery charges that are in any way connected with the taxable sale of tangible personal property are subject to the North Carolina use tax.
+All shipping, handling, transportation, and delivery charges imposed by the retailer that are in any way connected with the sale of taxable tangible personal property, certain digital property, and certain services for storage, use, consumption or otherwise sourced to the State, are subject to the North Carolina use tax.

 Didn't the Internet Tax Freedom Act (ITFA) ban taxes on sales over the Internet?

-The Act prohibited new taxes on internet access fees and multiple or discriminatory taxes.
-North Carolina does not tax the access fee.
-In addition, the use tax is not a multiple or discriminatory tax since it applies to all vendors (mail order, internet, out-of-state, home shopping) and taxes goods purchased outside the state in the same manner as goods purchased in the state.
+ITFA prohibited new taxes on internet access fees and multiple or discriminatory taxes.
+North Carolina does not tax Internet access fees.
+In addition, use tax is not a multiple or discriminatory tax since it applies to all transactions (mail order, internet, out-of-state, home shopping) and taxes goods purchased outside the State in the same manner as goods purchased in the State.